Rights To Personal Property and Real Property When Your Partner Dies

 A Lawyer Can Help With Your Property Rights Problems

-If you need help with retaining your property rights or want to know more about what your rights are, you should speak to an experienced family law attorney with experience in estate planning.
+If you need help retaining your property rights or want to know more about your legal rights, you should speak to a family law attorney with experience in estate planning.
 They can provide legal advice and appropriate options for you and your partner as you plan ahead.